R Data Types

 Matrices

 A matrix (plural: matrices) is a rectangular array of numbers, symbols, or expressions, arranged in rows and columns.
-It has two-dimensional structures.
+It has two dimensional structure.
 All columns in a matrix are the same type and of the same length.
-In R, a matrix is created by using the matrix() function.
+In R, a matrix is created by using matrix() function.
 The number of rows and columns of the matrix is assigned in nrow and ncol.

 The example below creates a matrix of two rows and two columns.